mochi-neko/youtube-live-streaming-client-unity/README.md

 ## Features

-- Videos API to get live chat ID.
+- Videos API to get live chat ID by video ID.
-- Live streaming messages API.
+- Live streaming messages API by live chat ID.
-- Live streaming messages collection as UniRx event by polling.
+- Live streaming messages collection as UniRx event.

 ## How to import by UnityPackageManager